How working capital differs from cash flow

 Simply put, cash flow refers to the amount of cash that moves in and out of your company during a specific time frame — how much your business is earning versus how much you’re paying to stay in business (in overhead, to vendors, etc.).
 Ideally, your cash flow is positive, which means you’re earning more money than you’re paying out during a specified period.
 Naturally, negative cash flow means your business is spending more money than it’s bringing in.
 A few months of negative cash flow won’t necessarily ruin your business, but you should be aware if you’re experiencing this and have a strategy in place for moving cash flow back into the positive column.

-There are several ways to measure cash flow, whether you want a simple snapshot or a wide-angle picture of your financial situation.
+There are several ways to calculate cash flow, whether you want a simple snapshot or a wide-angle picture of your financial situation.
 Many businesses use an online tool to measure it.

-Steps you can take that could help increase cash flow include reducing operating costs, selling an asset or more swiftly collecting accounts payable.
+Steps you can take that could help improve cash flow include reducing operating costs, establishing an emergency cash reserve or more swiftly collecting accounts payable.
 Some businesses employ a combination of these and other approaches.
-Need some ideas for creating positive cash flow?
-Check out this article.

 What is working capital?